 A diamond can be a girl's best friend, as the famous saying goes, but it can also be her worst enemy.
-If the stone turns out to be a fake and you don't know how to tell if a diamond is real, a girl's world can come crashing down around her.
+If the stone turns out to be a fake and you don't know how to recognize if a diamond is real, a girl's world can come crashing down around her.
 The knowledge to detect a fake diamond seems like something only a professional gemologist or jeweler would or should need to know.
 Believe it or not, there are too many con artists out there trying to sell you a piece of plastic or glass, claiming it is a valuable stone.
 In fact, not too long ago, a very thoughtful woman gave her daughter-in-law-to-be a beautiful 2-carat diamond engagement ring only to come to the devastating discovery that it was worthless.

 Buying diamonds is unlike any other purchase you will ever make.
 You are buying a rare commodity that is in high demand, which can go for very steep prices.
 In order to prevent such a horrible scenario, you need to take precautions and become educated in regards to markers pointing at a true diamond.
 So, we decided to specify a few points that might help.